-In line with its corporate governance plan, the board regularly assesses the composition of the board and the overall management structure.
-While CMI has strong managers in both its Electrical and TJM divisions, there is still scope to appoint a chief executive overseeing both businesses and having primary responsibility for implementing the strategic direction set by the board.
-We expect to make an appointment to this role in the near future.
+In line with its corporate governance plan, the Board regularly assesses the composition of the Board and the overall management structure.
+While CMI has strong managers in both its Electrical and TJM divisions, there is still scope to improve performance and I intend to contribute by overseeing both businesses and having primary responsibility for implementing the strategic direction set by the Board.

 A long term performance rights incentive plan has been implemented to encourage retention and stability and reward performance of our senior executives.
-Appropriate performance hurdles have been applied on an executive by executive basis, including operational revenue growth, profitability, share price growth and tenure.
+Appropriate performance hurdles have been applied on an executive by executive basis, including operational revenue growth, profitability, share price growth, earnings per share growth and tenure.